EEN421/EEN421.github.io/_posts/2025-11-25-🌐-Identify-Your-Exposed-Internet-Facing-Devices-Before-They-Identify-You.md

 ### 🌍 Step 6: Devices Defender already thinks are internet-facing

-We don’t ignore Microsoft’s own smarts, we integrate it and pull from ```DeviceInfo``` where ```IsInternetFacing == true```.
+We don’t ignore Microsoft’s own smarts, we integrate it as a tertiary detection source and pull from ```DeviceInfo``` where ```IsInternetFacing == true``` to take into account in our final decision.

-That gives us the built-in Defender view of internet-facing devices.
+This gives us the built-in Defender view of internet-facing devices.
 Any device on that list is tagged with `DetectionMethod` = `"IsInternetFacing"` so we can see where our logic and Microsoft’s logic agree or disagree.

 <br/><br/>